Enhancing quantum utility: simulating large-scale quantum spin chains on superconducting quantum computers: Introduction

-The utilization of the NISQ computers for simulating fundamental physics presents primary challenges, including error rates affecting computation accuracy, constraints on qubit numbers limiting the complexity of simulated systems, and the difficulty in maintaining qubit stability over extended periods.
-Nevertheless, ongoing advancements in error-mitigation techniques and algorithms~\cite{endo-error-mitigation, Temme-error-mitigation, Li-error-mitigation, Kandala-error-mitigation, Berg-error-mitigation, yu2023simulating, Kim-error-mitigation, kim2023evidence} for the NISQ devices are enhancing the capabilities of these quantum computers to perform intricate and accurate simulations of fundamental physics.
-These successes showed the utility of the NISQ computers before the advent of fault-tolerant quantum computers.
-Despite these advancements, an important question remains: are currently available NISQ computers sufficiently capable of simulating large quantum systems and extracting precise values for observables on more realistic problems?
-This question warrants further investigation to assess the practical limitations and potential of current NISQ technology in the realm of large-scale quantum simulations.
-In a recent success in this vein, Kim $\textit{et el}$. \cite{kim2023evidence} showed that their time evolution simulation of the Ising model on IBM quantum computers outperformed tensor networks at a large scale.
-However, the simulation fixed the rotation angle (time discretization size) such that the core simulation component, $R_{zz}$ gate (Refer to Sec. \ref{sec:quantum_circuit} for quantum gate definitions), is implemented with only one $\texttt{CNOT}$ gate while a general $R_{zz}$ gate requires two $\texttt{CNOT}$ gates.
-The constraint of the angle limits expanding their method to general and practical problems despite their achievement.
+Using near-term, noisy quantum computers to simulate fundamental physics presents significant challenges including error rates that affect computation accuracy, constraints on qubit numbers limiting the complexity of simulated systems, and difficulty in maintaining qubit stability over extended periods.
+Nevertheless, ongoing advancements in error-mitigation techniques and algorithms~\cite{endo-error-mitigation, Temme-error-mitigation, Li-error-mitigation, Kandala-error-mitigation, Berg-error-mitigation, yu2023simulating, Kim-error-mitigation, kim2023evidence} for noisy quantum devices are enhancing their capability to perform detailed and accurate simulations of fundamental physics.
+These successes showed the utility of noisy quantum computers before the advent of fault-tolerance~\cite{kim2023evidence}.
+Despite these advancements, an important question remains: are currently available quantum computers capable of simulating large quantum systems and extracting precise values for observables on more realistic problems?
+This question warrants further investigation to assess the practical limitations and potential of current quantum technology in the realm of large-scale quantum simulations.
+Recently, Kim $\textit{et al}$. \cite{kim2023evidence} successfully performed time evolution simulation of the Ising model on IBM quantum computers at a scale beyond exact classical methods with accuracy competitive with tensor network methods.
+However, it remains an open problem to achieve such quantum utility for a broader range of practical problems.

 In this study, we expand the utility of noisy quantum computers to more general and complicated cases of time evolution driven by Hamiltonians at large-scale noisy superconducting quantum computers.
 We focus on the simulation for the time evolution of quantum spin-$\frac{1}{2}$ antiferromagnetic Heisenberg model with frustration and assess their ability to accurately capture the intricate spin dynamics of the model.
 The frustrated spin-$\frac{1}{2}$ antiferromagnetic model serves as a paradigmatic representation of a quantum many-body system characterized by competing interactions among its constituents.
 In a magnetically frustrated system, the ground state becomes degenerate due to the inherent ambiguity of the spin configurations not being able to satisfy all of the antiferromagnetic interactions simultaneously.
 Consequently, the ground state of the frustrated systems becomes highly entangled, leading to exotic phases of quantum matters such as Quantum Spin Liquids (QSL)~\cite{Fazekas1974, Shastry-Sutherland, Balents2010SpinLI}.